github/docs/content/get-started/quickstart/create-a-repo.md

 You can find intersting projects and repositories on {% data variables.product.product_name %} and make changes into it by creating a fork of the repository.
 For more information see, "[Fork a repository](/articles/fork-a-repo)"

-Each repository on {% data variables.product.product_name %} is associated with some people, or an organization.
-You can connect by following them on {% data variables.product.product_name %}. for more information see, "[Be social](/articles/be-social)".
+Each repository in {% data variables.product.product_name %} is owned by a person or an organization.
+You can interact with the people, repositories, and organizations by connecting and following them on {% data variables.product.product_name %}.
+For more information see "[Be social](/articles/be-social)."

 {% data reusables.support.connect-in-the-forum-bootcamp %} to ask your queries and discuss with the community.